kuix/laravel-docker/README.md

 # Extending image
 If you want to add new modules or change the basics you should create a project specify image.

+In this case clone this repository and extend the `Dockerfile` with your modifications and rebuild the image with `docker build -t your_custom_image` command.

 # Production usage
 (soon)